avishai111/One-Class-Learning-with-Adaptive-Centroid-Shift-for-Audio-Deepfake-Detection/README.md

 For issues or questions, feel free to open an issue in the repository.

 ## 📢 Acknowledgments
-- This implementation is inspired by the research on Adaptive Centroid Shifting for one-class learning in audio deepfake detection.
+- This implementation is inspired by [research paper](https://www.isca-archive.org/interspeech_2024/kim24b_interspeech.pdf).